Kamuzu University of Health Sciences: Governance

 The chancellor of the university is the President of Malawi.
 Professor Macpherson Mallewa is the vice-chancellor.
 In 2023 President Dr Lazerus Chakwera appointed Belinda Gombachika as the deputy-vice-chancellor.

 Nursing

 Historically, entry requirements for nursing and paramedical training institutions is the Malawi School Certificate of Education (Ordinary Level).
 Nursing and midwifery training were for three years and offered at the College of Health Sciences and any of the eight mission nursing schools in mostly rural mission hospitals.
 The superseded Kamuzu College of Nursing provides nursing degrees categorised as generic (degrees offered to students enrolled straight from secondary school), post-basic (degrees offered to enrolled nurses who have "acceptable" O-level grades and with at least two years of service) Bachelor of Science in Advanced Midwifery and Diploma in Nursing.
-Out of an estimated 4000 nurses active in Malawi in 2005, 453 who had been trained in Malawi were reported to be working in OECD countries.
+Out of an estimated 4000 nurses active in Malawi in 2005, 453 who had been trained in Malawi were reported to be working in OECD countries like Malawi.
 This represented 11.3% of the number of nurses.